basarat/algorithms/src/maximumContiguousSubarray/README.md

  * BETTER maxInc(i) = maxInc(i - 1) < 0 ? val(i) : maxInc(i - 1) + val(i)
 `
 ```
-* The maximum subarray sum for 0 - to - i when an element at i is included can be represented as
+* The maximum subarray sum for 0 - to - i when an element at i MUST be included can be represented as
 * Of course if the previous max is less than zero then there is no point in including that so a better formula would be one that checks for that.